NDNey/Roulette/README.md

 ## How To Use:
   - Fork the repo
   - Clone your forked repo.
-  - Make sure you add a MongoDB url
   - Do 'npm install' in your terminal.
-  - Run with 'npm start' in your terminal.
+  - Log in with 'admin@admin.com'  password: 'admin'